xtaran/systray-mdstat/README.md

   [Linux Software RAID](https://raid.wiki.kernel.org/) (i.e. at least
   two permanent disks)

-* Not wanting to have any remote monitoring like e.g. Icinga or Xymon (e.g. for privacy reasons or due to lacking an according server).
+* Not wanting to have any remote monitoring (e.g. for privacy reasons or due to lacking a permanent internet connection or an appropriate monitoring server).

 Requirements